 Tengizchevroil continues to record high marks in standardized industrial safety measurements, such as days away from work.
-In 2015, more than 30,000 people worked more than 72 million hours for TCO with just eight injuries that required a day away from work.
+In 2016, TCO employees and contractors worked 55 million man-hours without a single Days Away From Work incident.
 TCO strives for zero workplace injuries and is continuously working to improve its safety record.

-Employees at the Atyrau Polyethylene Pipe Plant have worked without a day-away-from-work injury since its earliest days of operation.
+Employees at the polyethylene pipe plant and the valve plant in Atyrau have worked without a Days Away From Work injury since its earliest days of operation.
 Plant employees continue to achieve excellent results.
-The plant has surpassed 1.8 million work-hours—more than 13 years—of incident-free operation.
+The plant has surpassed 2 million work-hours – more than 14 years – of incident-free operation.

-Chevron has invested heavily in protecting the environment.
-Since 2000, Tengizchevroil has spent more than $3 billion on measures that have reduced natural gas flaring from its operations by 85 percent.
-TCO has applied innovative technologies to redirecting gas for its own use, for export to consumers and for reinjection into the reservoir.
+Chevron also invests heavily in protecting the environment.
+Since 2000, Tengizchevroil has spent more than $3 billion on measures that have reduced natural gas flaring from its operations by 84 percent.
+TCO has applied innovative technologies to redirect gas for its own use, for export to consumers and for reinjection into the reservoir.

 All managers and staff at Chevron’s polyethylene pipe and valve plants are Kazakhstani citizens.
 Our plants have created about 205 local jobs, including 110 employee positions.

 We use the most up-to-date equipment, technology, methods and expertise in our oil and gas business in Kazakhstan.
 The company deploys all of its technologies with the goal of increasing reserves and production, accelerating development, and reducing costs.
 Our Kazakhstani workers are exposed to the latest developments in oil field operations.